NalinPlad/GLSLFractals/Jam.md

 Ok, lets back up.
 First, we chose and arbitrary point on the complex plane: `(1,2)`.
 Then we **recursively called the Mandelbrot Equation on it**.
-On every iteration we graphed the points new position and saw that as we ran the function for more and more iterations, the points was quickly escaping the graph and heading out towards infinity.
+On every iteration we graphed the points new position and saw that as we ran the function for more and more iterations, the point was quickly escaping the graph and heading out towards infinity.

 So back to what I was saying about this point not being in the Mandelbrot set. *(This next part is an important key concept so listen up)*